 Siem Reap is a unique blend of splendor and culture, a city that receives millions of visitors every year.
 And Angkor Wat – this wonder of the world is what everyone’s here for.
 However, Siem Reap is more than just Angkor Wat!
 From jungle adventures to vibrant culture to great nightlife, these things add to the charm and allure of this historical city.
 Check out our 17 amazing things to do in Angkor Wat and Siem Reap that you must try before leaving below.

 1. Admire the majestic beauty of the Angkor temples

-To begin our guide to things to do in Siem Reap, let’s visit the enigmatically iconic Angkor complex.
+To begin our guide, let’s visit the enigmatically iconic Angkor complex.
 Despite many other things to do in Siem Reap, a visit to the Angkor temples is still priority number one.
 And a full day at Angkor absolutely doesn’t disappoint.
 Spread over at least 390 square miles, this massive complex is considered the world’s largest religious monument.
 Once inside, you can find many beautiful towers and artwork with the classical style of Khmer architecture, which makes it a popular tourist site.

 The best time for photography is sunrise at Angkor Wat, so you should plan to go early and be sure to make it to Bakan Sanctuary – the temple-top viewing area closing at 5h30 pm.
 Because the scale of Angkor Wat is overwhelming, plan at least half a day to explore the whole complex.
 Or if you want to explore every nook and cranny, you can even buy a three-day or a seven-day pass.